One owner's story

-There is a recent service bulletin about the stabilator counterweight bracket.
+There is a service bulletin related to the stabilator counterweight bracket.
 The

-old ones had a tendency to crack, perhaps 5% of them.
-It depends on whether
+old ones had a tendency to crack over time.
+It may depend on whether

 the bolt that holds the bracket to the actuator arm had to pull the

 brackets together.
 If so, the extra stress works on the aluminum over